christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In regards to the MLP features, feature 11284 relates to "verbs related to actions and states in narrative context", which likely helps in processing the actions of John and Mark (e.g., taking the cat, putting it on objects, leaving the room).
-Feature 5852 relates to "Verbs and phrases associated with physical observation or visual engagement", which could be important for processing John's final action of looking around the room.
+Looking at the MLP features, feature 11284 is tied to "verbs related to actions and states in a narrative context."
+This likely helps the model process actions like John and Mark taking the cat, putting it on objects, and leaving the room.
+Feature 5852, on the other hand, is focused on "verbs and phrases related to physical observation or visual engagement," which probably plays a key role in handling John’s final action of looking around the room.
+These MLP features seem to help the model handle specific actions and observations, grounding narrative events in a way that's useful for tasks like ToM.

 <br>